VM Scaling and Load Balancing via Cost Optimal MDP Solution: MDP formulation

-where the cost function $C(q)$ is calculated by \( C(q)=\sum_i^\bn h_i+\kappa*(1-\bI_i^{\bi}) \).
-Note that in the case where all queues are full, the outcome of the inner maximization is empty.
-In this case, the second term in outer maximization is selected. \iflong The derivation of the equation above is in the Appendix~\ref{app:proof}. \else The derivation of the equation above is in the on-line version of this paper. \fi
+} \end{footnotesize} Note that in the case where all queues are full, the outcome of the inner maximization is empty.
+In this case, the second term in outer maximization is selected.
+The maximization over deployment decision which is denoted by $\bb$ is made both in rejection and task scheduling cases.
+Hence, the decision to reject a task, but to start deployment of a previously idle queue is allowed.
+See that the product $\Pi_j\bI_j^{\bi}$ is equal to $1$ only in the case at least one queue is non-idle.
+Otherwise, it is equal to $0$ and no actual VM deployment happens.
+In the ideal case of instantaneous VM deployment, that is, when $\zeta_i=0,\;\forall i$, we substitute $\bI_i^{\bd}=0$.
+The state of being deployed then does not effectively exists, hence write \begin{footnotesize} {